-The Seat Belt System and How It Works (cont'd)
+The Seat Belt System & How It Works (cont'd)

 4. Pull up on the shoulder part of the belt to remove any slack.
 Make sure the belt goes over your collarbone and across your chest.
-Do not place the belt under your arm or behind your back.
-This could increase your chance of serious injuries in a crash.

-If the belt crosses your neck, you need to adjust the belt anchor height or your seating position.
+5. If the belt crosses your neck, you need to adjust the belt anchor height or your seating position.